Have a concern? We’re here to help

 Step 3: Ask your broker to escalate to a manager and provide a Final Business Decision

-If the matter remains unresolved, the Gore Mutual manager will provide you (either directly or through your broker) with a written Final Business Decision.
+If the matter remains unresolved, the Gore manager will provide you (either directly or through your broker) with a written Final Business Decision.

 Step 4: Contact the Ombudsman

-If you remain unsatisfied after following these steps and have received a written Final Business Decision from the Gore manager, you may then escalate the matter directly to the Gore Mutual Ombudsman.
+If you remain unsatisfied after following these steps and have received a written Final Business Decision from the Gore manager, you may then escalate the matter directly to the Gore Ombudsman.

 The Ombudsman is responsible for: